Paiman-Rasoli/Paiman-Rasoli/README.md

 <p>Hello World 👋, happy to see you here.
-This is Paiman Rasoli a Full-stack web developer.</p>
+I'm Paiman Rasoli a Full-stack web developer.</p>
 <p>I enjoy learning new things and contributing to open-source projects.</p>
 <p>See my company Github account 👇</p>
 <a href="https://github.com/paiman-truetale" target="_blank"> Paiman Rasoli's Github on Taglet</a>